 - DRAFF Magazine - full review here.

-Performed by Peggy Shaw and Lois Weaver, Retro(per)spective provides a humourous slant on love, life, work and play and features excerpts from old favorites such as Upwardly Mobile Home, Belle Reprieve, Lesbians Who Kill, Dress Suits to Hire and Anniversary Waltz as well as material from their newer shows, Lost Lounge and Miss America.
+Performed by Peggy Shaw and Lois Weaver, Retro(per)spective provides a humorous slant on love, life, work and play and features excerpts from old favorites such as Upwardly Mobile Home, Belle Reprieve, Lesbians Who Kill, Dress Suits to Hire and Anniversary Waltz as well as material from their newer shows, Lost Lounge and Miss America.
+The performance uses excerpts from Split Britches performance history to dovetail and challenge current public discourses.